hpbl/spotties/README.md

 ## Running

-SpotifyArtistPlaylistMaker was built using react and npm.
+spotties was built using react and npm.

 1. Make sure you have [node](https://nodejs.org/en/) installed